SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Experiments

 \subsection{Main Results and Analysis}

-The main results of the experiments are presented in Tables \ref{tab: cv model_performance} and \ref{tab: NLP model_performance}.
+The main results of the experiments are presented in Tables \ref{tab: cv model_performance}.
 In the evaluation of computer vision tasks, vision transformers, particularly \(\text{MAE-large}\), demonstrated strong performance, achieving \(91.3\%\) on CIFAR100 and \(87.1\%\) on ImageNet-tiny.
 Hybrid models, such as \(\text{CvT-W24}\) and \(\text{CoAtNet-3}\), also performed impressively across all datasets, highlighting the benefits of integrating convolutional and attention mechanisms.
 Notably, \(\text{DreamNet-3}_{\text{MAE-l}}\) achieved the highest accuracy on CIFAR100 (\(93.4\%\)) and Tiny-ImageNet (\(89.6\%\)), while \(\text{DreamNet-4}\) recorded the best results on ImageNet 1K (\(89.2\%\)).
 Additionally, SleepNet consistently outperformed the baselines, securing the second-best results and displaying a performance closely competitive with that of DreamNet.

 The superior performance of DreamNet over SleepNet and other models can be attributed to several factors.
-The ``dream" cycles in DreamNet refine and consolidate features learned during training, enhancing the model's ability to generalize to new data.
+The dream connection in DreamNet refines and consolidates features learned during training, enhancing the model's ability to generalize to new data.
 This mechanism allows DreamNet-3 to achieve the highest accuracy on ImageNet 1K (87.8\%) and CIFAR100 (92.3\%).
-Additionally, the use of pre-trained self-supervised encoders in both SleepNet and DreamNet provides a strong initialization, further improving their feature extraction capabilities. \(\text{SleepNet-3}_{\text{MAE-l}}\) set a new benchmark on CIFAR100 with an accuracy of 93.4\%, highlighting the significant improvements brought by the ``dream" mechanism in enhancing learning and generalization.
+Additionally, the use of pre-trained self-supervised encoders in both SleepNet and DreamNet provides a strong initialization, further improving their feature extraction capabilities. \(\text{DreamNet-3}_{\text{MAE-l}}\) set a new benchmark on CIFAR100 with an accuracy of 93.4\%, highlighting the significant improvements brought by the reconstruction connections in enhancing learning and generalization.

-For natural language processing tasks, both SleepNet and DreamNet surpassed these baselines.
-Specifically, DreamNet achieved the highest performance across all datasets, recording \(94.4\%\) on AG News with DreamNet-4, \(95.1\%\) on IMDB with \(\text{SleepNet-3}_{\text{XLNet-l}}\), and \(97.9\%\) on Yelp with \(\text{SleepNet-3}_{\text{RoBERTa-l}}\).
-Additionally, SleepNet consistently outperformed other models, securing the second-best results and displaying a performance that was closely competitive with that of DreamNet.